-It’s getting nicer out, which means we’re contractually obligated to provide you with ideas for your next picnic (even if that picnic is you sitting on your duvet on the floor with a window open).
-So pack up your New Yorker tote bag and head to one of these 13 spots to pick up food for your afternoon in the sun.
+It’s getting nicer out, which means we’re contractually obligated to provide you with ideas for your next picnic (even if that picnic is you sitting on your duvet on the floor with a window cracked).
+So pack up your favorite tote bag and head to one of these 21 spots to pick up food for your afternoon in the sun.

 El Metate in the Mission is a hot contender for our favorite burrito in the city - theirs are long, thin, and consistently delicious.
 We’d honestly accept any excuse to pick one up and eat it in the sun.
 Get the carnitas or carne asada.

-Burke & Black specializes in beautiful grazing platters and boxes that can feed from 2 to 20 people (or, as we like to think of it, you, 20 times).
-They’re offering cheese and charcuterie spreads and fruit and veggie boards.
-Order online for Friday delivery in SF or email firstname.lastname@example.org to arrange a pick-up.
+Burke & Black specializes in beautiful grazing platters and boxes that can feed 2 to 20 people (or, alternatively, you, 20 times).
+They’re offering cheese and charcuterie spreads and fruit and veggie boards, which you can order online for delivery in SF (or email firstname.lastname@example.org to arrange a pick up).

 Molinari is a North Beach institution that makes delicious Italian sandwiches.
 They’re the perfect picnic companion - an even better one than, dare we say, your dog?
 The sandwiches are stuffed with layers of meat, cheese, and all the fixings on your choice of bread (we like the soft roll or the Dutch crunch) - and while you’re there, pick up a bottle of wine, too.

-Cheese Plus in Polk Gulch is offering a cheese and charcuterie boxed lunch, which also comes with crackers and what the menu lovingly describes as a “tender” baguette.
-They also have an extensive assortment of drinks, chips, snacks, and platters.
-You can pre-order online or stop by their pick-up window.
+Cheese Plus in Polk Gulch is offering a cheese and charcuterie boxed lunch, which also comes with crackers and baguettes that the menu describes as “tender.”
+They also have an extensive assortment of drinks, chips, snacks, and cheese, charcuterie, and veggie platters.
+You can pre-order online or stop by their pick up window.

-Yet another carbs + pork combo that we’ll recommend for your picnic today (sensing a pattern here?) is the char siu bao from Good Mong Kok Bakery in Chinatown.
-You also can’t go wrong with the siu mai or sesame balls - all of which are excellent choices to take with you to your socially distanced chalk circle at Dolores Park.
+Yet another carbs + pork combo that we’ll recommend for your picnic today: the char siu bao from Good Mong Kok Bakery in Chinatown.
+You also can’t go wrong with the siu mai or sesame balls - both of which are excellent choices to take to your socially-distanced chalk circle at the park.

 Bi-Rite Market - the serial picnicker’s dream.
-Their deli counter offers great sandwiches, and the market itself has a huge selection of bread, meats, cheese, fresh fruit, and other snacks from spots around the city.
-You can also stop by Bi-Rite Creamery across the street from the market for some cups or scoops of ice cream.
+Their deli counter offers great sandwiches, and the market itself has a huge selection of bread, meats, cheeses, fresh fruits, and snacks from spots around the city.
+You can also stop by Bi-Rite Creamery across the street from the market for scoops of ice cream.

-If today’s going to be a serious all-day picnic situation (most likely involving a hammock, Spikeball, and a six-pack of gummy edibles), you’ll need something that will sustain you for many hours.
+If today’s going to be a serious all-day picnic situation, you’ll need something that will sustain you for many hours.
 Let that something be a sandwich from Lou’s Cafe.
-They have tons of options, but we like the turkey cranberry.
-All three of their locations (Richmond, Sunset, and Embarcadero) are open for takeout and delivery.
+They have tons of options, but we like the turkey cranberry, which you can currently order from their Parkside and Richmond locations.

-Whether you’re casually heading to the park alone or are in need of a serious spread to feed your entire quarantine crew, Wise Sons has what you need.
+Whether you’re casually heading to the park alone or are in need of a serious spread, Wise Sons has what you need.
 Grab a bagel sandwich, a loaf of challah to snack on, or one of their bagel kits - they come with lox, schmear, toppings, and four bagels.

-If you need a little energy before heading to Ocean Beach to lay on a blanket and do absolutely nothing for a couple of hours, stop by Java Beach Cafe for a coffee and a bagel - they’ve got everything from plain bagels with cream cheese to bagel sandwiches stuffed with lox, veggies, or hummus.
+If you need a little energy before heading to Ocean Beach to lay on a blanket and do absolutely nothing all day, stop by Java Beach Cafe for a coffee and a bagel - they’ve got everything from plain bagels with cream cheese to bagel sandwiches stuffed with lox, veggies, or hummus.